What’s the best time to post on Facebook in 2019? Simply put: when your audience will see it.

 By answering those questions and creating a full buyer persona, you should be able to better understand your audience, and even when they may be most likely to use Facebook.

-Instead, we rely on a few industry standards.
+To make things simple, we rely on a few industry standards.

-You’ll want to schedule your posts based on where the majority of your audience is, and if you cater to a global audience Google Analytics can help you with that.
+You’ll want to schedule your posts based on where the majority of your audience is, and if you cater to a global audience, Google Analytics can help you with that.

 As far as time zones go, nearly 50% of the U.S. population is in the Eastern Time Zone, and the Eastern and Central time zones combined comprise almost 80% of the population.
+Plus, these time zones are only an hour apart, so you’re likely to hit a large portion of the US audience if you’re scheduling based on Eastern or Central time.

 What the Stats Say About the Best Times to Post on Facebook